Six Flags Great Adventure

-Six Flags Great Adventure is a 160 acre amusement park in Jackson Township, New Jersey, United States, between New York City and Philadelphia.
-Owned and operated by Six Flags, the park is part of the larger 510 acre Six Flags Great Adventure Resort complex.
-This complex also includes a water park named Hurricane Harbor New Jersey, a safari park named Wild Safari Adventure, and a glamping resort named Savannah Sunset Resort and Spa.
+Six Flags Great Adventure (also known as Six Flags Great Adventure Resort) is a 510 acre amusement park and resort complex in Jackson Township, Ocean County, New Jersey, between New York City and Philadelphia.
+Owned and operated by Six Flags, it includes an amusement park, a water park named Hurricane Harbor New Jersey, a safari park named Wild Safari Adventure, and a glamping resort named Savannah Sunset Resort and Spa.
+The park is located adjacent to Interstate 195, along Monmouth Road (County Route 537).

-It first opened to the public as simply Great Adventure in 1974 under the direction of restaurateur Warner LeRoy.
-Six Flags acquired the park in 1977.
+The complex first opened to the public in 1974 as simply Great Adventure, under the direction of restaurateur Warner LeRoy.
+The park was acquired by Six Flags in 1977.
 Hurricane Harbor New Jersey, an adjacent water park, was opened and added to Great Adventure in 2000.
-The park is located right off of Interstate 195 and is along Monmouth Road (County Route 537).

 In 2012, Six Flags combined its 160 acre Great Adventure park with its 350 acre Wild Safari animal park to form Six Flags Great Adventure & Safari.
-At 510 acre, it is the second-largest theme park in the world following Disney's Animal Kingdom.
+The park is now the second-largest theme park in the world, following Disney's Animal Kingdom.